Big-data investors look for the next Splunk

-* On 1 June 2017, China LNG Limited and Key Fit Group Limited entered into agreement for disposal of equity interest for us$52.2mln

-SAN FRANCISCO, April 20 Splunk Inc's impressive debut on Nasdaq Thursday, where it doubled its $17 initial public offering price, has investors suddenly paying attention to a sector that has grown in relative obscurity: big data.
+SAN FRANCISCO Splunk Inc's impressive debut on Nasdaq Thursday, where it doubled its $17 initial public offering price, has investors suddenly paying attention to a sector that has grown in relative obscurity: big data.

 Essentially a catch-all term, big data refers to the ability to collect and analyze massive amounts of information on almost every dimension of the human experience.